ericthogo4/ArtificialInventionSoftware/README.md

 The developer is in the problem definition phase of developing the application.

-Checkout the wil wiki for more information.
+Checkout the wiki for more information.